Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Simulation Results

 In the second example, we investigate the effect of the task size $B_k$ on the latency.
-We assume that all the UEs have same $B_k$, and other simulation parameters are $F_{\ell,\max}=500$\, (Gflops/second), $F_{C,\max}=2\times 10^3$\,(Gflops/second), $C_{\ell,\max} = 200$\,(Mbps), $\forall~\ell\in {\cal L}$ and $D_k=300$\,(Mflops),~$\forall~k\in {\cal K}$.
-The result is shown in Fig.~\ref{fig:example4_soft}.
+We assume that all the UEs have same $B_k$, and other simulation parameters are $F_{\ell,\max}=500$\, (Gflops/sec), $F_{C,\max}=2\times 10^3$\,(Gflops/sec), $C_{\ell,\max} = 200$\,(Mbps), $\forall~\ell\in {\cal L}$ and $D_k=300$\,(Mflops),~$\forall~k\in {\cal K}$.
+The result is shown in Figure~\ref{fig:example4_soft}.
 As expected, the latency increases with $B_k$, and the cooperative offloading is consistently better than the non-cooperative one for all the tested $B_k$.
-Interestingly, under the cooperative mode, even the minimum distance-based UE-Fog association scheme can outperform the non-cooperative offloading; similar observation can be seen in Fig.~\ref{fig:example2_soft} for $F_{\ell,\max}\leq 600$\,(Gflops/second).
+Interestingly, under the cooperative mode, even the minimum distance-based UE-Fog association scheme can outperform the non-cooperative offloading; similar observation can be seen in Figure~\ref{fig:example2_soft} for $F_{\ell,\max}\leq 600$\,(Gflops/sec).
 This demonstrates that the cooperative gain is important for reducing latency.